 - Place the sushi rice into a saucepan and add freshly boiled water (from the kettle) to about an inch above the rice.

-- Bring the rice to the boil and then simmer on a medium heat for about 15-20 minutes, or until the rice has absorbed all of the water.
+- Add a pinch of salt and bring the rice to the boil, then simmer on a medium heat for about 15-20 minutes, or until the rice has absorbed all of the water.

 - To make the dressing, mix the rice vinegar, tamari and coconut sugar together in a small jar or bowl.

-- When the rice is cooked, drain off any leftover water (if necessary) and leave to stand for 5-10 minutes.
+- When the rice is cooked, drain off any leftover water (if necessary) and leave to stand for five minutes.
 This helps the rice become more fluffy and sticky.

 - Place the rice into a bowl.
 Chop up the cucumber and avocado into bite-sized pieces and add to the rice with the sliced nori.

 - Stir everything together (or leave separate, if you wish).
-Sprinkle with the dressing and enjoy!
+Sprinkle with the dressing and sesame seeds and enjoy!